SALOMON MOSHE - ARCHITECT

 • Urban Design

-• Urban Design >
+• Urban Design - Selected Projects >

 • Navon Square and Surrounding Buildings - Jaffa Road, Jerusalem